sainigagandeep/Fundraising_Campaign_Analysis/README.md

 ### Analysis of Outcomes Based on Goals
 ![Outcomes Based on Goals]( Outcomes_vs_Goals.png)
  ### Challenges and Difficulties Encountered
-Its very difficult to understand that much data in the starting.
-But, I follow the steps one by one as explained in the module, and I am able to clean and make it readable.
+Its very difficult to understand that much data in the starting as it is my first project.
+But, I did it step by step, and I am able to clean and make it readable.
 Another challenge I faced is that It took a lot of time as I am new to this.
-However, after classes and doing this challenge, I learned a lot and now i can create Pivot table, use filters in effective ways and do vlookup.
+However, doing this Project, I learned a lot and now i can create Pivot table, use filters in effective ways and do vlookup.
 ## Results
 ### What are two conclusions you can draw about the Outcomes based on Launch Date?
 1- The most number of successful events launched in the month of May,June and July.
 Therefor,these months are ideal for launching a event.